MicrosoftDocs/ai-builder/ai-builder-docs/flow-receipt-processing.md

 ---
-title: Use the receipt processing prebuilt model in Power Automate - AI Builder | Microsoft Docs
+title: Use the receipt processing (preview) prebuilt model in Power Automate - AI Builder | Microsoft Docs
 description: Provides information about how to receipt processing prebuilt model in Power Automate
 author: jarennert